-At Marketing Trends we are discovering what drives Australia’s top marketers.
-Jessica is Head of Growth at Linktree, one of the fastest growing platforms in today’s marketing tech stack.
-Join us in this interview to learn what it’s like to be part of this “rocket ship” as well as an active leader & Managing Director of Girls In Tech Australia.
+At Marketing Trends, we are discovering what drives Australia’s top marketers.
+Jessica Box is Head of Growth at Linktree, one of the fastest growing platforms in today’s marketing tech stack.
+Join us in this interview to learn what it’s like to be part of this “rocket ship”, as well as an active leader & Managing Director of Girls In Tech Australia.

 It was actually in a roundabout way.
 I studied performing arts and was a performer for 20 years before I started working in marketing.

 While I was doing my master's degree at RMIT University, I was also working full time in PR.
 At that time, brands were starting to find themselves online, in social media and building websites.
 I connected with that, outside the traditional PR channels, such as content and press releases.

 That led me to the tech industry.
 I started in the agency side of things at IE Company, working with local brands implementing platforms such as Sitecore and Adobe, and was also helping global brands, like Slack and Braintree, emerge and launch their go-to market strategies as they landed into the Australian market.

 After working with the agency’s venture arm on building products, I started working full time at Finch, a local fintech start-up.
 Even though it was very interesting, I realised finance wasn't a big passion of mine, so I joined Linktree a year ago as I felt a strong connection to the vision.

 I enjoy being part of this “rocket ship” we’re on.
 We had 3.5 million customers when I started, and now we're over 11 million, which is pretty incredible.

 If you weren't working in Growth, which other career path would you have taken?

 In high school, I was very interested in STEM related subjects.
 Medicine was actually my top preference right before applying to university.
 Yet, I decided to study performance arts, which had been a long time passion of mine as well.